MurderFromMars/Kyanite/README.md

 ## License

-Kyanite is now distributed under the GNU General Public License v3.0.
+Kyanite is now distributed under the MIT licnese